affromero/DiffusionModelsTutorial/README.md

 ### 2. Generating Samples

 -   **Script:** `scripts/sampler.py`
 -   **Purpose:** Generates image samples from a trained diffusion model.
-Supports various modes including Classifier-Free Guidance (CFG), class-specific sampling, interpolation, and **a demonstration of inpainting on newly sampled images.**
+It supports several generation modes: unconditional (generating random images from noise), conditional (generating images of specific classes if the model is class-conditional), and Classifier-Free Guidance (CFG) for enhanced class adherence and sample quality.
+Additionally, it can perform class-specific sampling, interpolation between classes, and **a demonstration of inpainting on newly sampled images.**
 -   **Key Command-Line Arguments:**
     -   `--model_path <path>`: Path to the trained model checkpoint. **Defaults to `outputs/models/best_model.pth`.
 Examples below assume this default.**
     -   `--num_samples <int>`: Number of samples per class (default: 6).